kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab.md

-# Module 37: Advanced - Building a Personalized Shopping Agent

-## Challenging Lab: Building a Distributed Multi-Agent System
+# Lab 37: Building a Distributed Multi-Agent System Challenge

-### Goal
+## Goal
 In this capstone lab, you will synthesize concepts from the entire course to build a distributed, multi-agent personalized shopping assistant.
 You will create three separate agents that collaborate using Agent-to-Agent (A2A) communication to provide a stateful, multimodal, and observable shopping experience.

 ### Prerequisites